test 33

 Business Innovation

-In a large organization, there’s an ever-present risk of silos developing.
-Everyone has their own areas of expertise and teams becomes so specialized that they end up not talking to each other.
-Employee Resource Groups, comprised of employees from across departments and roles, offer a helpful corrective.
+In a large organization, you face an ever-present risk of silos.
+Everyone has their own areas of expertise and teams becomes so specialized that they can develop inertia.
+Because Employee Resource Groups include people from across departments and roles, they can kickstart creativity by sharing processes and insights cross-functionally.
+Whether or not the ERG itself suggests new projects, members will bring fresh insights into their everyday roles.